 • Tolerance: The need for higher and higher doses of Subutex to achieve the desired effects.

-• Withdrawal symptoms: Symptoms such as nausea, vomiting, diarrhea, sweating, and muscle aches when Subutex use is stopped or reduced.
+• Withdrawal symptoms: Symptoms such as nausea, vomiting, diarrhoea, sweating, and muscle aches when Subutex use is stopped or reduced.

 • Continued use despite negative consequences: Using Subutex despite experiencing negative consequences such as physical, psychological, or social problems.

-• Changes in behaviour: Changes in mood or behavior, including increased secrecy, social isolation, and neglect of responsibilities.
+• Changes in behaviour: Changes in mood or behaviour, including increased secrecy, social isolation, and neglect of responsibilities.

 • Obsessive thoughts about using Subutex: Constantly thinking about the drug, seeking ways to obtain it, and engaging in risky behaviours to obtain it.